What is the Federal Payment Levy Program (FPLP)?

 However, you can’t get back money that has already been levied, even if you are experiencing an economic hardship.
 Take action before the 30-day waiting period expires to stop the levy before it starts.

-Get free tax advice from a Michigan tax lawyer by contacting Ayar Law at 248-262-3400 today.
+Get a free tax case review by contacting Ayar Law at 248-262-3400 today.